IntelLabs/Open-Omics-Acceleration-Framework/applications/ProteinMPNN/README.md

+## OpenOmics ProteinMPNN
 ProteinMPNN is a widely used deep learning-based method for protein sequence design.
+It generates the amino acid sequences given protein structure backbone, enable design of de novo proteins and optimizations of existing ones.
-OpenOmics ProteinMPNN is a highly optimized version tailored for modern CPUs, delivering the same level of accuracy as the original ProteinMPNN.
+Here, we present OpenOmics ProteinMPNN, a highly optimized version for modern CPUs with exact same functionality and accuracy as the original ProteinMPNN.
+Across benchmark datasets ProteinMPNN is xx - yy faster than the original one.

 ### New features
-- Supports float32 and bfloat16 precision for faster computation
+- Supports bfloat16 precision for faster computation, using ```--precision <float32/bfloat16>```

-Notes:
-- OpenOmics ProteinMPNN supports all the parameters supported by original ProteinMPNN (please refer to original ProteinMPNN readme below)
-- Additionly, OpenOmics ProteinMPNN provides two more parameters:
-  - `--dtype` : <float32/bfloat16>
-  - `--output_dir` : \<output dir path>
-- OpenOmics ProteinMPNN, by default, downloads the model named v_48_020.pt.
-Users can provide their own custom model if desired.
-For more details, please refer to the original README.

 ## Using Docker
 ### Build